roman-marchuk/CS193HW4/README.md

 ![alt text](images/yay.PNG)

 Click `Merge Pull Request`; this will merge your changes to the master branch.
-To double check your progress, go back to the master branch and check if your case switch statement is in Test1.java.
+To double check your progress, go back to the master branch and check if your cif-else statement is in Test1.java.
 Good job, you've successfully fixed a merge conflict and merged your feature into the master branch!
 Your coworker has been fired from your calculator company for messing with the master branch directly.

 |                        Task                       |    Points    |
 |  ------------------------------------------------ |   ---------  |